 Some forms of vaginal progesterone may contain plant-based oils.
 Tell your doctor if you have any type of food allergy.

 Do not use if you are pregnant, unless you are using progesterone as part of your fertility treatment.

-You should not use progesterone vaginal if you have ever had an allergic reaction to it, or if you have:
+You should not use FIRST-Progesterone VGS 200 if you have ever had an allergic reaction to it, or if you have:

 a history of stroke, blood clot, or circulation problems;

 any type of food allergy (some forms of vaginal progesterone may contain plant-based oils); or

 if you have recently had a tubal pregnancy or an incomplete or "missed" abortion.

 To make sure this medicine is safe for you, tell your doctor if you have: